rossetti/KSLBook/docs/03-Chapter3.md

 ***
 ::: {.example #Inspection name="Simple Inspection Process"}
 A manufacturing process has a simple inspection process.
-The process manufactures items and places them in boxes of with four items per box.
+The process produces items and places them in boxes with four items per box.
 The manufacturing process has a defect rate of 15%.
 That is, the probability of an individual item being defective is 0.15.
 Assume that the chance of an item being defective is independent of any other item being defective.
 An inspector tests each box by randomly sampling one item from the box.
 If the selected item is good, the box is passed; if the selected item is defective, the box is rejected.
 We are interested in estimating the expected number of boxes that the inspector will look at before the first box is rejected.
 :::
 ***

 This situation could be modeled using the concepts of probability theory; however, we will simulate the process to illustrate the use of KSL constructs.
 The probability that an item is defective can be modeled with a Bernoulli random variable with probability of success equal 0.15.
 In the following code, we model the inspection process with a function that counts the number of boxes that are inspected until the first rejected box.